 Now, no matter how many nice restaurants we end up in, this is something I never get tired of - these little bite-sized surprises meant to show off the chef's skill and to entertain your taste buds.
-And these do that nicely, the star for us being the mini bacon and cheese butties.
+And the Caractere versions do that nicely, the star for us being the mini bacon and cheese butties.

 A little while later, our cocktail-induced mellowing is starting to kick in, and we've moved on to wine, when the starters arrive.

 My choice is the Celeriac “cacio e pepe” with extra-aged balsamic vinegar.
 For those non-italian speakers like myself, 'cacio e pepe' simply means cheese and pepper.
 And really that says it all - creamy cheese-covered strips of celeriac that were zingily peppery.
 Not a dish to knock your socks off, but suavely satisfying nonetheless.

 Julien starts with the mushroom risotto with hazelnuts, and it gets a similar review - a well-prepared and enjoyable dish that is a solid opener to the meal.

 Neither starter is the kind of creation you'd write sonnets about, but both are smooth and accomplished.
 And I'm starting to wonder if perhaps that is exactly what Caractere's creators - Emily Roux and Diego Ferrari - have set out to do with their establishment, with dishes that are comfy and hearty, and an atmosphere that is warmly enveloping.